Integrate Contrast Security ADR with Splunk

 How it works

-When configured, the Contrast Security ADR for Splunk app sends detected attack events from the Contrast Security platform to a Splunk HTTP Event Collector.
+When configured, the Contrast Security ADR for Splunk app sends detected attack events and observations from the Contrast Security platform to a Splunk HTTP Event Collector.

 Parse and normalize the data received over the HTTP Event Collector